 The Rise of Bing

 If you’d asked me a year ago if Bing would ever become a meaningful rival to Google, I may have chuckled.
 Times have changed pretty quickly on that score, though.
 First of all, comScore reports Bing’s highest ever search share for May with 17.4%.
 With Yahoo’s 12% share, you can now reach nearly a third of all searches through the newly rebranded Bing Ads platform in the US.
-That’s no small thing, and we at DAC Group are seeing results for our clients that reflect this shift in the landscape.
+That’s no small thing, and we at DAC are seeing results for our clients that reflect this shift in the landscape.
 Bing is also acting like a plucky challenger brand through campaigns like Bing it On and Scroogled.
 In addition, Bing is wooing search marketers by offering tools, functionality and information that Google doesn’t.
-Paul Corkery from Bing spoke on a panel about Amazing Search Tactics and Tools to great applause from the crowd when he cataloged these features available from Bing Ads (and not coincidentally unavailable from Adwords):
+Paul Corkery from Bing spoke on a panel about Amazing Search Tactics and Tools to great applause from the crowd when he catalogued these features available from Bing Ads (and not coincidentally unavailable from Adwords):

 - Keyword level impression share data at a glance

 - Device (not possible on Adwords with Enhanced Campaigns)